 Step #5.
 X’s indicate strings that are not sounded (muted)

 Step #6.
-Chord chart covers only 5 frets at a time (look again at picture
+Chord chart covers only 5 frets at a time (look again at the picture

 Step #7.
 Numbers at the bottom of the chart indicated what fingers to use (this important to learn)

-Thanks again & until next time, take care.
+Thanks again & until our next guitar lesson, take care.